ibexa/documentation-developer/docs/content_management/field_types/field_type_storage.md

 ---
-description: To be able to store the data saved to a Field, you must configure storage conversion for the field type.
+description: To be able to store the data saved to a field, you must configure storage conversion for the field type.
 ---

 # Field type storage